Coventry University Awards

 - April: All students who are awarded after November and before the end of February will graduate in April.

-- November: All students (that haven’t already graduated) who are awarded after April and before the end of October.
+- November: All students who are awarded after the 8th July 2020.

-You will receive your degree certificate and diploma supplement at your graduation ceremony.
+You will be presented with your degree certificate and diploma supplement at your graduation ceremony.
+If your award is being conferred administratively then your certificate will be posted to your correspondence address.

 What happens if I cannot attend my graduation ceremony?

-How will my name be printed on my Certificate and Diploma Supplement?
+How will my name appear on my certificate?

-Your name will be printed as recorded on the University’s Student Database.
-If your name is incorrect or you wish to add a middle name you must provide Academic Registry with a copy of your passport or birth certificate and driving license, to enable us to correct your name before the deadline for registration.
+Your name will appear exactly as it is on your student record.
+If your name is incorrect or you wish to add a middle name you must provide Academic Registry with a copy of your passport or birth certificate, to enable us to correct your name before the deadline for registration.

-IMPORTANT: Please take care when registering your name because we are unable to change this in any way once your certificate and ceremony brochure has been printed.
+Important: Please take care when registering your name because we are unable to change this in any way after the deadline for registration or once your certificate and ceremony brochure have been printed.
+Please note your degree classification will not be published.

 Contact Academic Registry: email@example.com